midhunkalarikkal/FullDomain/Notes/Nodejs.md

 `Explicit Path-Specific Handler`
 ---------------------------------
-In Express, a route defined with / acts as a catch-all (or a default handler) for any path, because / matches every route as a prefix.
+In Express, a route defined with `/` acts as a catch-all (or a default handler) for any path, because `/` matches every route as a prefix.

-If this is the first handler in your server and you define more specific route handlers later (e.g., /about, /contact), they won’t execute.
+If this is the first handler in our server and we define more specific route handlers later (e.g., /about, /contact), they won’t execute.
-This happens because the / path matches any route that begins with /, which includes all other routes.
+This happens because the `/` path matches any route that begins with `/`, which includes all other routes.
 ```js
 app.use("/",(req,res)=>{
     res.send('Hello from dashboard');